alibaba/bifrostui/packages/bui-core/src/Select/index.en-US.md

 ## Uncontrolled/Uncontrolled

-By whether it is transmitted or not`value` distinguish whether it is a controlled component:
+Distinguish whether it is a controlled component by passing in 'value':
-Controlled situation business passed`onChange`callback control component value;
+Under controlled circumstances, the business retrieves the control component value through 'onChange' callback;
-Uncontrolled situations can be addressed through`inputRef` retrieve component value;
+Uncontrolled situations can obtain component values through 'inputRef';

 ```tsx
 import { Alert, Button, Select, SelectOption, Stack } from '@bifrostui/react';